Hound Dog Taylor: Life and career

 Bruce Iglauer (then a shipping clerk for Delmark Records) tried to persuade his employer to sign Taylor to a recording contract after he heard Taylor with his band, the HouseRockers (Brewer Phillips on second guitar and Ted Harvey on drums), in 1970 at Florence's Lounge on Chicago's South Side.
 In 1971, having no success in getting Delmark to sign Taylor, Iglauer used a $2,500 inheritance to form Alligator Records, which recorded Taylor's debut album, Hound Dog Taylor and the HouseRockers.
 The album was recorded in just two nights.
 It was the first release for Alligator, which eventually became a major blues label.
 Iglauer began managing and booking the band, which toured nationwide and performed with Muddy Waters, Freddie King, and Big Mama Thornton.
 The band became especially popular in the Boston area, where Taylor inspired the young George Thorogood.
-The album Live at Joe's Place documents a performance in Boston in 1972.
+The album Live at Joe's Place documents a 1972 performance in Boston.

 The second release by Taylor and his band, Natural Boogie, recorded in late 1973, received greater acclaim and led to more touring.
-In 1975, they toured Australia and New Zealand with Freddie King and the duo of Sonny Terry and Brownie McGhee.
-Taylor's third album for Alligator, Beware of the Dog, was recorded live in 1974 but was not released until after his death.
-Alligator also released, posthumously, Genuine Houserocking Music and Release the Hound.
+In 1975, they toured Australia and New Zealand with Freddie King and the duo of Sonny Terry and Brownie McGhee, before Taylor died of lung cancer in December of that year.
+Alligator has released several records of Taylor's posthumously: a live album entitled Beware of the Dog which was recorded in 1974, as well as the studio recordings Genuine Houserocking Music and Release the Hound.
 Bootleg live recordings also circulated after Taylor's death.

-Taylor died of lung cancer in 1975.

 Awards and recognition

 In 1984, Taylor was posthumously inducted into the Blues Hall of Fame.
 His induction statement included: "He was not a virtuoso, nor a master technician.
 But the few things he could play, he could play like no one else could.
 He told writer Bob Neff the way he would like to be remembered: 'He couldn’t play shit, but he sure made it sound good.'"

-In 1997, Alligator Records released Hound Dog Taylor: A Tribute, a 14-track tribute album in which Taylor's songs are covered by Luther Allison, Elvin Bishop, Cub Koda (with Taylor's band, the HouseRockers), Gov't Mule, Sonny Landreth, and others.
+In 1997, Alligator Records released Hound Dog Taylor: A Tribute, a 14-track tribute album in which Taylor's songs are covered by Luther Allison, Elvin Bishop, Cub Koda (with the HouseRockers), Gov't Mule, Sonny Landreth, and others.
 A "Deluxe Edition" series compilation album followed in 1999.

 A live recording by George Thorogood of Elmore James' "The Sky Is Crying" is dedicated to "the memory of the late great Hound Dog Taylor".
 It is included on his album Live (1986); Thorogood also recorded Taylor's "Just Can't Make It" for his album More George Thorogood and the Destroyers (1980), "She's Gone" for his album Ride 'Til I Die (2003), and "Give Me Back My Wig" for his album The Hard Stuff (2006).